Vanguitar/MRC/README.md

 # MRC
 Code for "Multiscale reduction clustering of vibration signals for unsupervised diagnosis of machine faults''

-# Please cite this paper if the code is helpful
+# Please cite this paper if helpful
 Yifan Wu, Chuan Li, Shuai Yang, Yun Bai,
 Multiscale reduction clustering of vibration signals for unsupervised diagnosis of machine faults, Applied Soft Computing,